Countryside Broadband FAQ (View PDF)

 Direct Debit is the lowest-cost method of transferring money on a regular basis.
 If we can keep these costs down, it helps to keep the price of the service down.
 Direct Debit is also very secure and the customer is very well protected.

-• What do the antenna and the radio look like?
+• What does the equipment look like?

 • Can I switch off the radio link, when I am not using it?